Sourdough Drop Biscuits

 Notes

-- These biscuits are perfect for cooking over a camp fire in a dutch oven because you don’t have to roll them out.
+- These drop biscuits are perfect for cooking over a camp fire in a dutch oven because you don’t have to roll them out.

 I will make these today.
 I love the simplicity.
 But, I want to get some ready and send to my son in another state.
 Can I freeze the balls and have him raise and bake them later?